 This document contains guidelines to help WASH actors in refugee settings select household water treatment products.
 The document includes an overview of: • Categories of HWTS; • Health benefits; • When to use HWTS and existing decision tree; • Criteria regarding HWT to be considered by the field; • Mandatory components; • UNHCR Checklist for HWTS; • HWT concerns; • Household water treatment cards; • Safe water storage;• Further reading; • Acknowledgement

-- Tags: Water Quality Testing and Surveillance, Water Quality Testing and Surveillance, Water Safety Plans, Water Supply, Water Supply, and Water Supply.
-Locations: Bangladesh, Djibuti, Kenya, Liberia, and Uganda.
+- Tags: Household Water Treatment, WASH Strategy Development, WASH Strategy Development, WASH Strategy Development, and Water Quality Testing and Surveillance.
 Languages: English, English, English, English, English, English, English, English, English, and English.
-Organisations: Southern Methodist University, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.
+Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and UNHCR.
+Categories: WASH Guidelines, WASH Guidelines, WASH Guidelines, and WASH Guidelines.